isah-pentest/forensic-email-triage/README.md

 This repository contains the reproducibility artifacts for the paper:

-> *Scaling Weakly Supervised Forensic Email Triage: Reproducible Weak-Label Evidence Modeling with Text and Metadata*
+> *Weakly Supervised Forensic Email Triage: Scale, Metadata Fusion, and Reproducible Evaluation*

 ---